sharpecs/mycota/README.md

     <center>
     <img src="./assets/mycota-07.png">
     <center>
-    [ Histograms showing variable distributions ]
 </figure>

-Looking at the statistics available for the chosen variables, the quantity, as expected, is skewed to the left, showing the impact of mushrooms .
-This variable can be modified to attempt to bring its distribution closer to normality.
-A transformation modification can be achieved using the same logarithmic transformation applied to the variables.
+Looking at the above statistics available for the chosen variables, the Quantity is skewed to the left, showing it's potential strength of influence.
+This variable can be modified in an attempt to bring its distribution closer to normality.
+A modification can be achieved by using the same logarithmic transformation applied to each variable.

 <figure>
     <center>
     <img src="./assets/mycota-08.png">
     <center>
-    [ Histograms showing transformed variables ]
 </figure>

-The chart for transformed variables shows little impact on Quantity.
-The matrix previously indicated that Quantity had the least strength in the correlation of variables, making this variable unfit for the model, which will be dropped from standardisation .
+The above chart for transformed variables shows little impact on Quantity.
+The matrix previously indicated that Quantity had the least strength in the correlation of variables, making this variable unfit for the model, which will be dropped from standardisation.
 Although the chosen variables have similar scales, they will be converted to z-scores to facilitate comparison.

 <figure>
     <center>
     <img src="./assets/mycota-09.png">
     <center>
-    [ Histograms showing standardised distributions ]
 </figure>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>